-This book presents the proceedings from the fifteenth event in the series, held virtually, due to the COVID-19 pandemic, during July 7-9, 2021.
-A total of 18 reviewed papers are included, spanning a range of topics including security management, cyber security education, and people and technology.
+This book presents the proceedings from the sixteenth event in the series, held virtually due to the COVID-19 pandemic, during July 2022.
+A total of 25 reviewed papers are included, spanning a range of topics including security management, cyber security education and training, culture, and privacy.
 All of the papers were subject to double-blind peer review, with each being reviewed by at least two members of the International Program Committee.
 We are grateful to all of the authors for submitting their work and sharing their findings.
-We are also grateful to David Emm, from Kaspersky, UK, for being the keynote speaker for this year's event.
+We are also grateful to Spyros Kokolakis, from the University of the Aegean, for being the keynote speaker for this year's event.

-The HAISA symposium is the official event of IFIP Working Group 11.12 on Human Aspects of Information Security and Assurance, and we would like to thank Prof. Kerry-Lynn Thomson for supporting the event as Working Group chair.
+The HAISA symposium is the official event of IFIP Working Group 11.12 on Human Aspects of Information Security and Assurance, and we would like to thank Kerry-Lynn Thomson for supporting the event as the Working Group 11.12 chair.
 We would also like to acknowledge the significant work undertaken by our International Program Committee, and recognize their efforts in reviewing the submissions and ensuring the quality of the resulting event and proceedings.
-Finally, we would like to thank Dr. Christos Kalloniatis and the organizing team for making all the necessary arrangements to enable this symposium to take place.
+Finally, we would like to thank Christos Kalloniatis and the organizing team for making all the necessary arrangements to enable this symposium to take place.

-July 2021 Steven Furnell Nathan Clarke
+July 2022 Nathan Clarke Steven Furnell